jiedxu/psa-notebook/README.md

 [The `xeus-sqlite` kernel](https://xeus-sqlite.readthedocs.io/en/latest/) is also available.

-More information on JupyterLite can be found in https://jupyterlite.readthedocs.io/en/latest/index.html.
+More information on can be found in [the documentation of JupyterLite](https://jupyterlite.readthedocs.io/en/latest/index.html).

-## Requirements of the browser

-JupyterLite is being tested against modern web browsers:

-- Firefox 90+
-- Chromium 89+

 ## Appendix